MigleSur/GenAPI/README.md

 ### Input

-Annotated contig/scaffold/genome GFF files of the chosen samples have to be placed in the directory from which the program is being run.
+Annotated contig/scaffold/genome GFF files of the chosen samples ~~have to be placed in the directory from which the program is being run~~ can now be placed anywhere, as long as they're pointed out with --input!
 GenAPI uses unique IDs from the GFF file as annotations, so it would be easy to trace back the gene of interest.

 ### Usage